gvwilson/thirdbit/src/fiction/iffy/index.md

 "Come on," Aunt Naggie said gently.
 Iffy let her foster mother pull her up the stairs and through the door.
+Just as she had when Jeep had changed,
+Iffy wished that the tech to imprint people had been lost at the same time as the tech to make new imprints.

 Every old building has its own smell: paint, varnish, concrete, glue, dust,